An object that manages a view hierarchy for your UIKit app.

-A view controller is tightly bound to the views it manages and takes part in the responder chain used to handle events.
-View controllers are also
+A view controller is tightly bound to the views it manages and takes part in handling events in its view hierarchy.
+Specifically, view controllers are

 UIResponder objects and are inserted into the responder chain between the view controller’s root view and that view’s superview, which typically belongs to a different view controller.
 If none of the view controller’s views handle an event, the view controller has the option of handling the event or passing it along to the superview.

 View controllers are rarely used in isolation.
 Instead, you often use multiple view controllers, each of which owns a portion of your app’s user interface.
 For example, one view controller might display a table of items while a different view controller displays the selected item from that table.
 Usually, only the views from one view controller are visible at a time.
 A view controller may present a different view controller to display a new set of views, or it may act as a container for other view controllers’ content and animate views however it wants.